Torana: History

-Indologist art historian and archaeologist Percy Brown has traced the origin of torana from the grama-dvara (village-gateways) of the vedic era (1500 BCE – 500 BCE) village which later developed as a popular adornment for cities, places. sacred shrines.
-According to the vedic text, the Arthasastra, the gateways of different forms were to adorn the entrance to a city or a palace.
+Indologist art historian and archaeologist Percy Brown has traced the origin of torana from the grama-dvara (village-gateways) of the vedic era (1500 BCE – 500 BCE) village which later developed as a popular adornment for cities, places, and sacred shrines.
+According to the vedic text, the Arthasastra, gateways of different forms were to adorn the entrance to a city or a palace.

 A granite stone fragment of an arch discovered by K. P. Jayaswal from Kumhrar, Pataliputra has been analysed as a pre Mauryan Nanda period keystone fragment of a trefoil arch of gateway with mason's marks of three archaic Brahmi letters inscribed on it which probably decorated a torana.
 The wedge shaped stone with indentation has mauryan polish on two sides and was suspended vertically.

-In Mauryan Empire, the archaeological evidence shows the Torana of Sanchi stupa dates back to 3rd century BCE.
-The Sanchi torana and architecture is imitation of timber and brick construction in stone, which was popular feature in Indian architecture before 3rd century BCE.
+In the Mauryan Empire, the archaeological evidence shows the toranas of Sanchi Stupa dates back to the 3rd century BCE.
+The form of the Sanchi torana appears to reflect earlier examples in wood, which was popular in Indian architecture before the 3rd century BCE.

-In Kalinga architecture we can see the Toran in many temples built from the 7th to 12th centuries.
+In Kalinga architecture we can see the torana in many temples built from the 7th to 12th centuries.
 Jagannath Temple, Puri, Rajarani Temple and Mukteswar Temple are the few example of Kalinga architecture having torana.

-In Gujarat, several toranas built during reign of Chaulukya dynasty (10th-12th century).
-They were mostly associated with temples.
+In Gujarat, several toranas were built under the Chaulukya dynasty (10th-12th century), mostly associated with temples, such as Kirti Toran in Vadnagar.